anon-retina/OCULAR/README.md

 ![Vessel Refinement Tool](figures/vessel_refinement.png)

 *Figure 2.
 Vessel refinement tool screenshot with zoomed-in failure modes from a FIVES sample.
-Our tool allows the selection of class to correct, brush size,, independent zoom for each view (segmentation, original fundus image) and annotation export in .zip files.
+Our tool allows the selection of class to brush class (color) & size, independent zoom for each view (segmentation, left; original fundus image, right) and annotation export in .zip files.
 The three failure modes are: (top left) artery bifurcates into a vein, i.e., label swap across a segment; (middle) missed a/v crossing; (bottom right) small independent vessel for which a label cannot be confidently assigned, i.e. uncertain.*

 ### Usage